ryanbrewerstrata/git-gud/objective-03/readme.md

 # Walk Through
-> **Prerequisites** You'll need a strata github account to complete the walk through.
+> **Prerequisites** You'll need a strata GitHub account to complete the walk through.

 **In this walk through we're going to:**
 1. Fork Git-Gud and find a never-before-merged branch